C3n7ral051nt4g3ncy/Masto/README.md

 ## **Maltego Transform**

-A Maltego transform was made at the beggining of March 2025, and you can find the instructions here: https://github.com/C3n7ral051nt4g3ncy/Masto_Maltego_Transform
+A Maltego transform was made at the beginning of March 2025, and you can find the instructions here: https://github.com/C3n7ral051nt4g3ncy/Masto_Maltego_Transform